 Slideshow presentations are always great ways to show information at your own pace, and unlike paper demonstrations, they transport very easily and can be shared with others easily too.

 When you’re making presentations, however, be sure you’re using the best application for the job at hand.
-Google Slides and Microsoft PowerPoint both can solve the issue… but which one is best for the job, and if you’re making the transition to Google Apps for Work, you need to know what those key differences are.
+Google Slides and Microsoft PowerPoint both can solve the issue… but which one is best for the job and what are the key differences?
+If you’re making the transition to Google Apps for Work, you need to know what those key differences are.

 One of the most brilliant things about Slides is that the company designed it for use online, and you always have full access to its features.
 PowerPoint has two separate versions, and most people are equipped with the desktop edition that is included in Office.

 While PowerPoint is more familiar to some people, there are significantly fewer features accompanying it, meaning users may be missing out on some useful options that Google offers.
 With Slides, that is never an issue.
 So, let’s dig more into Google Slides vs PowerPoint.

 Real-time collaboration is one of Google Apps for Work’s most powerful features offered in Slides; Microsoft’s desktop version of PowerPoint has no equivalent version.
 And even in PowerPoint’s online version, it’s not true real-time collaboration, with many users getting frustrated while trying to work on a project at the same time as others on a team if it takes minutes to update their changes — sometimes nullifying the work you’ve been doing.

 Google allows you to take advantage of four key functions within your project:

 - Add collaborators.
 Invite the people you need to collaborate for every job.
 It doesn’t matter how many people become collaborators, Slides will flex to suit the job.

 - Watch changes in real-time.
 Your document is live, and any time users make changes, you can see them.